ROCm/jitify/README.md

 ## Rationale

-Integrating NVRTC into existing and/or templated CUDA code can be tricky.
+Integrating NVRTC/HIPRTC into existing and/or templated CUDA/HIP code can be tricky.
 Jitify aims to simplify this process by hiding the complexities behind a simple, high-level interface.